aoghina/aoghina.github.io/about.md

 title: About
 ---

-Hi, I'm Andrei Oghină and this is my personal website.
+Hi, I'm Andrei Oghină and on this site I'm sharing some of my thoughts.
 You can find out more about me on [LinkedIn](https://nl.linkedin.com/in/andreioghina), [Facebook](https://www.facebook.com/andrei.oghina) and [TasteKid](https://www.tastekid.com/andrei).

-## This site
+### This site

 Some fun facts about the setup of this site include: